 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

-This course will study how mafia and organized crime is presented in Italian and American cinematic texts.
-The course will examine the different expressions of this genre, which dates back to the beginnings of film making, focusing on the technical, visual, and aesthetic aspects of crime films.
+This course will study how mafia and organized crime are presented in Italian and American cinematic texts.
+The course will examine the different expressions of the crime film genre, which dates back to the beginnings of filmmaking, focusing on the technical, visual, and aesthetic aspects of crime films.
 Through a systematic study of canonical Italian and American films, students will become familiar with the narrative codes and conventions of the genre and analyze how various writers and filmmakers adhere, diverge, or evolve from the established codes.
 The latter part of the course will be dedicated to new expressions of the genre, the made-for-small screen series (TV, Netflix) and theoretical discussion will consider the shift in audience preference from feature films toward series that has taken place over the last two decades.

 Students in this course will:

 - become familiar with numerous canonical works of Italian and American cinema;

 - explore typical narrative dynamics behind Italian and American films and series dealing with the mafia and other organized crime;

 - become familiar with basic and more advanced cinematic techniques in order to view films in an active and critical manner;

 - use core critical concepts in film studies to analyze films;